Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Time-Varying X Model

-As long as $D^n_{1,2}(t) < 0$ and $D^n_{2,1}(t) < 0$ we consider the system to be not overloaded so that no customers are routed to be served in the other class' pool.
+As long as $D^n_{1,2}(t) < 0$ and $D^n_{2,1}(t) < 0$ we consider the system to be not overloaded so that no customers are routed to be served in the other class pool.
 Once one of these inequalities is violated, the system is considered to be overloaded, and sharing is initiated.
 For example, if $D^n_{1,2}(t) \ge 0$, then class $1$ is judged to be overloaded (because then $Q^n_1 - r_{1,2} Q^n_2 \ge k^n_{1,2}$), and it is desirable to send class-$1$ customers to be served in pool $2$.
-Note that $D^n_{1,2}(t) \ge 0$ does not exclude the case that class $2$ is also overloaded; we can have $\beta_1(t), \beta_2(t) > 0$.
+Note that $D^n_{1,2}(t) \ge 0$ does not exclude the case that class $2$ is also overloaded; we can have $\beta_i(t) > 0$ for {\em both} $i$.
 However, once one of the thresholds is crossed, its corresponding class is considered to be ``more overloaded'' than the other class.
-We refer to this situation as {\em unbalanced overloads}.
-We refer to the thresholds $k^n_{1,2}$ and $k^n_{2,1}$ as {\em activation thresholds}, since the crossing of one of these thresholds activates sharing (although they also serve as a mean to prevent sharing when it is not required).
+(We refer to this situation as {\em unbalanced overloads}.)
+We call $k^n_{1,2}$ and $k^n_{2,1}$ {\em activation thresholds}, because exceeding one of these thresholds activates sharing (and not exceeding prevents sharing when it is not desired).

 The behavior of $X^n$ in \eqref{Xn} depends on the choice of the thresholds $k^n_{i,j}$.
 In particular, we want the thresholds to be large enough so that sharing will not take place if both service pools are normally loaded, and to be small enough to detect any overload quickly, and start sharing in the correct direction once the overload begins.
-Note that without sharing, the two pools operate as two independent $M/M/m^n+M$ (Erlang-A) models.
-The fluid and diffusion limits for the Erlang-A model give insight as to how to choose these thresholds; see \cite{GKM03}.
-In our previous papers we assumed that the activation thresholds are chosen to satisfy the following asymptotics: \bequ k^n_{i,j}/n \ra 0 \qandq k^n_{i,j}/\sqrt{n} \ra \infty \qasq n \tinf, \quad i,j = 1,2. \eeq The first limit in \eqref{thresholds} ensures that overloads are detected quickly (immediately as $n \tinf$) since the fluid limit of the queue in a pool that starts normally loaded (with no fluid queue) and becomes overloaded will become strictly positive immediately after the overload begins.
-The second limit in \eqref{thresholds} ensures that stochastic fluctuations of normally-loaded pools will not cause undesired sharing, since the diffusion-scaled queue in that case are of order $\sqrt{n}$.
+Note that without sharing, the two pools operate as two independent $M_t/M/m_t^n+M$ (time-varying Erlang-A) models.
+The familiar fluid and diffusion limits for the stationary Erlang-A model give insight as to how to choose these thresholds; e.g., see \cite{GMR02,PTW07}.
+In Assumption 2.4 of \cite{PW13a} and Assumption 3 of \cite{PW13b} we assumed that the activation thresholds are chosen to satisfy: \bequ k^n_{i,j}/n \ra 0 \qandq k^n_{i,j}/\sqrt{n} \ra \infty \qasq n \tinf, \quad i,j = 1,2 \quad \mbox{with}\, \, i \not= j. \eeq The first limit in \eqref{thresholds} ensures that overloads are detected quickly (immediately in the fluid model obtained as $n \tinf$), whereas the second limit in \eqref{thresholds} ensures that stochastic fluctuations of normally-loaded pools will not cause undesired sharing, since the diffusion-scaled queue in that case are of order $\sqrt{n}$.